-In 2015, William Mattar law offices launched In the Heat Check the Seat to raise awareness of heatstroke-related injuries children and animals experience as a result of being left in hot motor vehicles.
-Since the campaign’s inception, car accident attorney William Mattar has distributed thousands of free safety decals to the community that serve as a reminder to parents and caregivers to always check the backseat for children and pets before exiting a motor vehicle.
-Leaving a child or pet in your vehicle during hot weather can be deadly and checking the seat could prevent a tragedy.
+In 2015, William Mattar law offices launched In the Heat, Check the Seat to raise awareness of heatstroke-related injuries children and animals experience because of being left in hot motor vehicles.
+Since the campaign’s inception, car accident attorney William Mattar has worked to remind parents and caregivers in the community to always check the backseat for children and pets before exiting a car.
+Leaving a child or pet in your vehicle on a hot day can be deadly.
+Checking the seat could prevent a tragedy.

-This simple reminder may save a precious life.
-Together we can help keep our children and pets safe.
+A simple reminder may save a precious life.
+Together we can help keep our children and pets safe this summer.

 - Make sure all children and pets have exited the car after you arrive at your destination.
 As a reminder to check before leaving your motor vehicle, place an item you will need in the back seat, such as a wallet, purse, or cell phone.

 - Do not leave an infant in a car just because they are asleep.

 - Before securing your child in a car seat, always check that the surfaces and safety buckles are not too hot.
 In high temperatures, metal and plastic material can heat up enough to burn your child’s skin.

 - Never leave a child unattended in a motor vehicle, even if it is not a hot day.
 They could unintentionally put the vehicle in gear, causing it to move or roll forward.